 print(f"Shareable report: {report_url(domain)}")

-What You Show the Client
+What Do You Show the Client?

 Take the output from the audit and present three things in your kickoff meeting: